 As a school we value and celebrate the heritages of everyone at Yew Tree.
 Alongside this, we value and celebrate being part of Britain.
 We celebrate traditions such as Harvest festival and we value and celebrate national events.
-We have recently held a curriculum enrichment day held around the theme of “red, white and blue” and remembered the wars that have affected our country and the armed forces.

 As a school these values are reinforced in the following ways: